By Evan Christensen · Owner, The Barn Door Hardware Store

 Evan has owned and operated The Barn Door Hardware Store since 2016.
 A 32 in opening is one of the most common sizes he helps customers size hardware for — the numbers are straightforward once you know the rules.
 He and the team are available 7 days a week at info@thebarndoorhardwarestore.com.

 For a 32 in opening, you need a barn door that is at least 36 in wide — and a track that is at least 72 in long.
 That's the short answer.
-The rest of this post explains where those numbers come from, when to go larger, what height to use, and how much wall space you need beside the opening for the door to slide fully open.
+The rest of this post explains where those numbers come from, when to go larger, what height to use, how much wall space you need beside the opening, and how much room to leave above it.
+For sizing across other opening widths and configurations, see our complete barn door size guide.

 Door width for a 32 in opening